"We just got married, men and women are really different aren't they? But I don't see much difference between male and female Pokémon."

 - Similarly, Magician's Quest: Mysterious Times (an Animal Crossing clone) does something similar.
 Since this game includes wearable skirts and dresses, you'd think it'd have an effect—but no, even males can wear the Princess Dress.
 However, it does affect who your Love Interest(s) can potentially be.

 - Monster Rancher 2 allows you to input your gender at the start of the game.
 However, since your character is The Faceless (and even implied to just be you), this has little effect.
-The only real thing that changes is that your assistant Holly will make a comment about how nice it is to work with a fellow female monster breeder for once.
+The only real thing that changes is that your assistant Colt will make a comment about how nice it is to work with a fellow female monster breeder for once.

 - The Simulation Game Wandering Willows lets you choose between male and female characters, but they still act the same.
 Males can even wear dresses, skirts, and other "girly" clothes.
 This is actually a plot point, because one later mission has you making dresses for local Wholesome Crossdresser Art.